Additional Team Members

 Christopher M. Masi, MD, PhD, is an Assistant Professor of Medicine.
 Dr. Masi is a general internist and health disparities researcher at the University of Chicago.
 With a PhD in social service administration, Dr. Masi is a key member of the University of Chicago’s Center for Interdisciplinary Health Disparities Research (CIHDR) and the Chicago Health, Aging, and Social Relations Study (CHASRS).
 In these projects, he is working with psychologists, geneticists, and molecular biologists to explore the genetic and psychosocial foundations of racial and ethnic disparities in breast cancer and cardiovascular disease risk.
 These issues are being addressed through community based participatory research and biomarkers of stress and estrogen metabolism.

-David Meltzer, MD, PhD, is an Associate Professor in the Departments of Medicine, Economics, and Harris School of Public Policy Studies and Director of the Center for Health and the Social Sciences at the University of Chicago.
+David Meltzer, MD, PhD, is a Professor in the Departments of Medicine, Economics, and Harris School of Public Policy Studies and Director of the Center for Health and the Social Sciences at the University of Chicago.
 Meltzer received his MD and PhD in economics from the University of Chicago and completed his residency in internal medicine at Brigham and Women's Hospital in Boston.
 Meltzer is co-director of the Robert Wood Johnson Clinical Scholars Program and the Director of the MD/PhD Program in the Social Sciences, the Chicago Center for Excellence in Health Promotion Economics and The University of Chicago Program in Pharmaceutical Policy.

 Monica Peek, MD, MPH, is an Assistant Professor of General Internal Medicine at the University of Chicago and a member of the Diabetes Research and Training Center.
 Her research focuses on the role of race and culture on the patient/provider relationship and its subsequent impact on diabetes health outcomes and disparities.
 Dr. Peek is currently funded by the Robert Wood Johnson Foundation and NIH-NIDDK to explore racial differences in shared decision-making (SDM) among patients with diabetes and develop/pilot test a culturally appropriate intervention to enhance SDM among African-Americans with diabetes.